mailgun/transactional-email-templates/README.md

 ## Tested and verified

-We’ve tested these email templates across all the major desktop, web and mobile clients, using Litmus.
-[See the test results.](https://litmus.com/pub/333e2b6/screenshots)
+We’ve tested these email templates across all the major desktop, web and mobile clients, using [Email on Acid.](https://www.emailonacid.com/)

 <img src="http://i.imgur.com/eX9fYwL.png">